fdeblasio/pokeemerald-expansion/notes.md

 - Once more changes are made, consolidate commits on develop branch again

 ### Pokémon
+- Double check that all Gen3 Pokemon have updated movesets.
+Next do Gen1-2
+- Turn some Normal/Flying types into either pure Flying or Flying/Normal?
+- Add in GMax forms as Megas with +20 to every non-HP stat?
 - Use Cable Car defines in wild_encounters
 - Eventually remove RSE and/or BDSP teachable moves?
 - Give Zapdos, Tapu Koko, and Kilowattrel Bolt Beak?